wmeints/effective-llm-applications/manuscript/11-working-with-agents.md

 The more scientific approach to agents goes back much farther than using an LLM.
 You can find agents in a subset of the AI field called reinforcement learning that teaches computers to perform a task by letting an agent interact with an environment and teaching it based on feedback given by the environment.
 Agents in reinforcement learning are trained by allowing them to practice on a task thousands to millions of times.
 You'll likely see them train thousands of times on simple tasks and millions of times on more complex tasks like picking products from a conveyor belt.

-Symbolic reasoning agents existed before reinforcement learning.
+Another interesting approach to agents is the use of symbolic reasoning agents.
+These agents existed even before reinforcement learning.
 In this form of AI, we give the computer symbols and logical rules and then let it figure out how to solve a problem.
 The symbols can be values retrieved from a database, and humans invent the rules.

 Siri, the well-known digital assistant from Apple, is a sample of a symbolic agent.
 It uses speech-to-text to translate audio to text, extracts entities and intent as symbols, and then uses logical rules to perform tasks like setting a timer or sending an email.
 After executing the requested task, you typically get feedback by converting templated responses to speech.
-It's a well-designed symbolic agent, but its technique is a little dated.
+It's a well-designed symbolic agent, but its technique is a little dated since we have generative AI solutions.

 Agents have a few key characteristics that make them what they are: